 Good wireless technology is getting less expensive and more reliable and the new GuitarLink Wireless from Alesis is a good example.
 Besides being affordable, it’s light, compact, simple to use, and operates reliably in the 2.4GHz frequency range.
 Plus, both the transmitter and receiver can be battery powered with the receiver small enough to fit on a pedal board or slip into a gig bag or even your pocket.
-That makes this wireless very portable.
+That makes this wireless guitar system very portable.

 Why go wireless?
 It’s true that a good quality guitar cable gives you solid performance and great sound quality, but you are tethered to your amp.
 The longer the guitar cable, the more noise it invites and the more it gets tangled, stepped on and abused.
 If you have to move on stage or just like to be unencumbered for your songwriting sessions or rehearsals, wireless is the way to go.

 Here is how wireless works: every wireless system has two components: a transmitter, that’s typically held by the performer. and a receiver, which listens for the radio signal from the transmitter, converting it to audio, and sending the audio through a cable to your mixer or amp.